 FSEM 1101.
 First-Year Inquiry Seminar.
 1 Hour.

 Offers students an opportunity to explore a specific area of academic research in a small-group seminar environment.
 Students meet regularly with a faculty member to read and discuss the faculty member’s research.
 Research topics vary, but general themes discussed include (a) how a specific research topic emerges and evolves over time, (b) the selection and implementation of specific research methodologies, (c) the contextualization of particular research studies within broader academic and real-world conversations, and (d) how the specific research contributes to philosophical and/or practical discussions in the world in which we live.
 The latter may include discussing how the research findings might help answer questions and/or be used in solving problems and making decisions.
-Prereq.
-Undeclared first-year students only.
+May be repeated up to three times.